What Causes Muscle

 Men with T2DM often have low testosterone levels, increased visceral fat, and other metabolic syndrome symptoms.
 The partnership between visceral fat and low testosterone is damaging because testosterone’s aromatization into estradiol from fat lowers overall testosterone levels.

 With low testosterone, the biggest issue is visceral fat, which actively lowers your levels.
 The answer is always to readjust the balance by giving patients testosterone replacement therapy.
-Testosterone increases the metabolism, promotes fat burning, increases muscle mass, and reduces the chance of T2DM and sarcopenia developing.
+Testosterone increases metabolism, promotes fat burning, increases muscle mass, and reduces the chance of T2DM and sarcopenia developing.

 Sarcopenia results from falling hormones, not being physically active enough, a poor diet, and often excess alcohol and smoking.
 Maintaining healthy muscles and reducing visceral fat is the best thing you can do to protect yourself against age-related disease.
 Men that keep fit, eat well, and maintain an optimal hormone balance will be at an advantage in achieving a healthier and longer life.
 The combination of these elements will reduce your risk of losing muscle, frailty, and osteoporosis.
 The benefits of optimal hormones improve so many aspects of your life.